hivenetwork-ai/example-agents/lend_borrow_agent/README.md

 # AAVE agent

-This agent provides lending and borrowing of cryptocurrencies from the AAVE pool
+This agent provides lending and borrowing of cryptocurrencies from the AAVE pool.
+AAVE is a Decentralized Finance (DeFi) protocol that allows users to lend and borrow cryptocurrencies without the need for intermediaries.
+It operates on a peer-to-peer network, providing liquidity and earning interest for lenders while offering collateralized loans for borrowers.

 ## Environment Setup
 You need to specify an `RPC_URL` and `PRIVATE_KEY`  in a _.env_ file in this directory.